 The Encinitas Fund addresses local needs in Encinitas.
 Grants may be requested for new activities, to expand current programs, to make them more effective or to improve organizational efficiency in delivering services.
 Nonprofits may have an office outside of Encinitas but all grant funds must serve Encinitas communities.
 Grants will not be made to individuals, non-501c3 organizations, for fund raising events, endowment campaigns, research, travel, or religious or political advocacy.

 See grant guidelines on the right side of the page for details.
-Grants have been awarded for 2019.
-Application for 2020 will be available Spring 2020.
+Applications for 2020 will be available Spring 2020.

 Solana Beach Fund

 See grant guidelines to the right of this page for more information.
-Grants have been awarded for 2019.
-Application for 2020 will be available Spring 2020.
+Applications for 2020 will be available Spring 2020.

 EdVentures—EdVentures is a grant program of the Coastal Community Foundation that supports hands-on, creative educational experiences for students in North Coastal San Diego County schools with an emphasis on STEAM (Science, Technology, Engineering, Art/Music and Math) curriculum.
 Historically grants have been made to nonprofits that provide such educational programming to 4th–8th grade students in public schools in the North County Coastal area.
 Grant programs vary from year to year.